County Durham & Darlington NHS Trust Compensation Claim

 County Durham and Darlington NHS Foundation Trust (2002) case study

-A 22 year old woman was awarded a total of £316,300 (£472,365.5 RPI adjusted) at Leeds County Court after a catalogue of disasters left her with a deformed and degenerative hip and living her daily life with restrictions and pain.
+A 22-year-old woman was awarded £316,300 (£472,365.5 RPI adjusted) at Leeds County Court after a series of medical mishaps left her with a deformed, degenerative hip injury and ongoing pain.

 See also: